pyconpt/2022/pycon_portugal_2022/content/sponsors/supporters/supporters.md

 title: Supporters
 layout: simple

-Below you have a list of amazing people from the Django community who **went above and beyond to help make this conference possible**.
+Below you have a list of amazing people from the Python community who **went above and beyond to help make this conference possible**.
 With their contribution, we will be able to offer grants to people from marginalised or under-represented groups.

 ** Supporters List Coming Soon... **